Treason

 Treason is the crime of attacking a state authority to which one owes allegiance.
-This typically includes acts such as participating in a war against one's native country, attempting to overthrow its government, spying on its military, its diplomats, or its secret services for a hostile and foreign power, or attempting to kill its head of state.
+This typically includes acts such as participating in a war against one's native country, attempting to overthrow its government, spying on its military, its diplomats, its officials, or its secret services for a hostile foreign power, or attempting to kill its head of state.
 A person who commits treason is known in law as a traitor.

 Historically, in common law countries, treason also covered the murder of specific social superiors, such as the murder of a husband by his wife or that of a master by his servant.
-Treason (i.e. disloyalty) against one's monarch was known as high treason and treason against a lesser superior was petty treason.
+Treason (i.e., disloyalty) against one's monarch was known as high treason and treason against a lesser superior was petty treason.
 As jurisdictions around the world abolished petty treason, "treason" came to refer to what was historically known as high treason.